-These scenes are inspired from "A Tour of the Underwater world", by Jules Verne, published in 1869-70 to Pierre-Jules Hertzel.
+These scenes are inspired from "Twenty Thousand Leagues Under the Seas : A Tour of the Underwater world", by Jules Verne, published in 1869-70 to Pierre-Jules Hertzel.

-NEW COLLECTION The collection "Le Monde Renversé" (The Reverse World) is inspired by Grandville's illustrations from the book "La Vie privée et publique des animaux".
+Collection "Le Monde Renversé" (The Reverse World) after a service realized by Jules Vieillard for Vieillard & Cie in Bordeaux (1845-1895).
+Animals are inspired by Grandville's illustrations iin his book "Scènes de la Vie privée et publique des animaux".
 This caricatural collection also reminds humanized animals of Jean de La Fontaine or later Beatrix Potter's characters.
-The original plates were produced by Jules Vieillard in Bordeaux.